 Dugtrio is another rare card, and it is a fighting-type Pokemon.
 It is the 19th card in the set.

 Electabuzz is a lightning-type Pokemon, which should surprise nobody.
 It is the 20th card in the set, and it is a rare card.

-Once again you should not be surprised at the type of this card based on the name.
-Electrode is a lightning-type Pokemon and a rare.
+Once again, you should not be surprised at the type of this card based on the name.
+The electrode is a lightning-type Pokemon and rare.

 Pidgeotto is the final Pokemon in this set with a rarity of rare.
 It is a normal-type Pokemon and the 22nd card in the set.

-At this point, the cards available to you drop in value considerably because of their increase in availability.
+At this point, the cards available to you drop in value considerably because of their increased availability.
 Arcanine is an uncommon card, but don’t get fooled by the label, they are not overly uncommon.

 Charmeleon is an uncommon card and the first evolution of Charmander.
 Charmeleon evolves into Charizard, making this one of the most valuable uncommon cards in the set.

 Dewgong is a water-type and uncommon card.
 It is the 25th card in the set.
 It is a solid investment option.